One of the delightful differences between cruising now and cruising in the '80s is all the advances in communications that are now possible.

 Eddress to use for larger or less time-critical content

 In 2004 Iridium decided to change their billing options, drastically increasing their rates, so we've cancelled our satellite phone for the time being.
 We still have the phone so if we find a more reasonable sat-phone option, we'll post the info here.
-(If you have information here, please let us know!)
+(If you have information on better sat-phone packages, please let us know!)

 Top Level: Home | Destinations | Cruising Info | Underwater | Boat Guests | Ocelot | Sue | Jon | Amanda | Chris | Site Map | Make a Comment